Posted on 15th Dec 2016

 To get the branch details in your city, please refer NSE Link or BSE Link.

-Note: This process is only valid with 3 in 1 account with broker, not valid with any other full service brokers who provide 2 in 1 service.
+Note: This process is only valid with 3 in 1 account with broker or the bank-based stock broker, not valid with any other full service brokers who provide 2 in 1 service.

 Most of the full service brokers in India offer IPO Investment facility online.
 The process to apply in IPOs online is extremely simple and fast.
 All you need is to have a trading account with full service brokers who provide online IPO Investment facility.
-If the broker is a 3-in-1 service provider i.e. bank +demat+ trading account than that will be even better because the transaction between the bank account and your online IPO account will be seamless.
+If the broker is bank-based i.e. 3-in-1 service provider ( bank +demat+ trading account) then it will be even better because the transaction between the bank account and your online IPO account will be seamless.

 Generally these are the basic steps you have to follow to apply for IPOs online: